alisw/alien-workqueue/README.md

   advance.
 * `WQ_DRAIN`: if this file exists (by default `~/.alien_wq_drain`) it puts workers and foremen in drain mode, _i.e._ when current jobs are done, exits.
+* `WQ_SINGLETASK`: if set to `1` (default is `0`) the Work Queue worker will be run in "single task" mode, _i.e._ it will shut down after executing the first task.
+This is useful in the case where workers are frequently scheduled as microservices (as in Mesos).

 The following options are available to `alien_work_queue`: